Trump and Putin shake hands warmly in Alaska to kick off their summit on the war in Ukraine

 Trump previously characterized the sit-down as “ really a feel-out meeting.”
 But he's also warned of “very severe consequences” for Russia if Putin doesn't agree to end the war.

-Trump said Friday that his talks with Putin will include Russian demands that Ukraine cede territory as part of a peace deal.
+Trump said before arriving in Alaska that his talks with Putin will include Russian demands that Ukraine cede territory as part of a peace deal.
 He said Ukraine has to decide, but he also suggested Zelenskyy should accept concessions.

 “I’ve got to let Ukraine make that decision.
 And I think they’ll make a proper decision,” Trump told reporters traveling with him to Alaska.